mtelewa/attrition-predictor/README.md

 ## Hypothesis and how to validate?
 * We suspect that monthly income plays a big role in attrition
-	- correlation analysis
+	- Correlation analysis and plots
 * We suspect that men tend to leave the workforce more often than women
-	- Bar plot
+	- Correlation analysis and plots
+* We suspect that only few features affect attrition
+	- Feature selection in the ML Pipeline

 ## The rationale to map the business requirements to the Data Visualizations and ML tasks
 * Business Requirement 1: Data Visualization and Correlation study
 	- We will inspect the dataset and look for patterns
 	- We will plot the main features against attrition to visualize insights
 	- We will do a feature importance analysis
-* Business Requirement 2: Classification, Regression, Cluster and Data Analysis
+* Business Requirement 2: Classification analysis
 	- We want to predict if an employee will leave or not.
 We want to build a binary classifier.
 	- We want to build a pipeline for the ML predictor algorithm